Benefits

 Deferred Compensation — The Deferred Compensation Plan is a voluntary supplemental retirement savings program established pursuant to Internal Revenue Code Section 457(b) and Chapter Six of Title 51.1 of the Code of Virginia.
 The amount saved accumulates tax-deferred until the Plan amounts are distributed (generally after retirement).

 Retirement Benefits — Full-time employees are members of the Virginia Retirement System which provides a monthly retirement benefit for members who meet age and eligibility requirements.
+Membership in the Virginia Retirement System (VRS) is automatic.
+The VRS retirement plan is a qualified 401(a) defined benefit plan which pays eligible members a lifetime benefit amount based on years of service, age, and compensation.

 Training — The Department of Human Resource Management provides training for State employees on a variety of State-specific, human resource, and management topics.

 Department of Human Resource Management’s Office of Employment Dispute Resolution — Assists employees and managers in exploring options for resolving work-related conflicts.
-Administers the employee grievance procedure, independently hears and decides employee grievances, provide a statewide workplace mediation program, and, offer related training and consultation for state employees and agency managers.
+Administers the employee grievance procedure, independently hears and decides employee grievances, provide a statewide workplace mediation program, and offer related training and consultation for state employees and agency managers.

 Workers’ Compensation — Compensation is provided for work-related illnesses or injuries.